Pay Traffic Ticket in Kentucky

-If you're not eligible to prepay your KY traffic ticket online (or for some reason can't), you can prepay by mail or in person as long as your traffic ticket is marked “Payable."
+If you're not eligible to prepay your KY traffic ticket online, you can prepay by mail or in person as long as your traffic ticket is marked “Payable."

 KY traffic tickets include specific instructions on how to prepay by mail or in person, including the address and final cost.
 In Kentucky, traffic tickets also include information about:

 - Payment methods.
 Generally, you can pay by mail with a certified check or money order, or in person with a certified check, money order, or cash.

 Kentucky drivers can attend a state-approved traffic school to:

 - Avoid accumulating driving record points associated with a KY traffic violation.

 - Reduce driving record points, if they're getting close to a driver's license suspension.

 Traffic school is only an option if you haven't already completed a course within the past 12 months, and must be approved by the court.
 This means you must get permission from the court even if you don't have a current traffic citation in Kentucky.
 Learn more on our Defensive Driving page.

 You can request permission to attend traffic school (in relation to a KY traffic ticket) in person or by mail.
 Simply mail the following to your court:

 - A written request for traffic school.